CivicActions/guidebook/docs/050-how-we-work/diversity-equity-inclusion/defining-dei.md

 - Helping new hires feel welcome through one-on-one onboarding, mentorship, and training focused on DEI
 - Creating open communication with job candidates who want to learn more about the company directly from the people who work here
 - Finding ways to promote a flat organizational culture
-- Creating opportunities for CivicActioners to form relationships on pod calls that aren't work-focused
 - Offering Slack channels for various affinity groups — spaces where folks can openly discuss issues and causes that are important to them
 - Encouraging team members to use 5% of their working time giving back to a community they care about